-Jay Gonzalez, a former Massachusetts Secretary of the Executive Office for Administration and Finance running for governor as a Democrat, shared his vision for state leadership and criticized Governor Charlie Baker’s record at a Tufts Democrats-sponsored event last night.
+Jay Gonzalez, a former Massachusetts Secretary of Administration and Finance running for governor as a Democrat, shared his vision for state leadership and criticized Governor Charlie Baker’s record at a Tufts Democrats-sponsored event last night.

-Addressing about 25 students and community members, Gonzalez argued that Massachusetts can lead the country in progressive reform on the national stage, saying that Baker’s approach to governing is unambitious.
+Addressing about 25 students and community members, Gonzalez argued that Massachusetts can lead the country in progressive reform, claiming that Baker’s approach to governing is unambitious.

 “I have been frustrated by how little our governor has accomplished, but I’ve been much more frustrated by how little he has even tried,” Gonzalez said.
 “He’s way too satisfied with the status quo.
 He’s too often sitting on the sidelines when we need him, and it’s not good enough.”

 Gonzalez took issue with judging Baker on his approval ratings, which regularly measure near or above 70 percent.
 He contended that it is easy for Baker to earn wide approval because his style of governing is cautious.
 Gonzalez also suggested that most Democratic politicians are not truly satisfied with Baker, and said the lack of tension between the governor and legislative officials owes to Baker’s limited agenda.